GPT-Fathom/GPT-Fathom/README.md

 1. Calling API: `completion function` is called in multi-thread fashion, which returns a response for a single sample each time.
 2. Inferencing HuggingFace models: `completion function` is called to generate responses to multiple samples in batch mode.

 To learn how to evaluate new models, refer to [completion-fns.md](docs/completion-fns.md).
+To see our example, refer to [sample.md](docs/sample.md).

 <a name="faqs"></a>
 ## 💡 FAQs